-Using a combination of education, practical experience, and best practices from the field, we developed a “7-Step Process to Move From Idea to Initiative” by learning, listening, building capacity, collaborating with partners, and checking for readiness all along the way.
+Using a combination of education, practical experience, and best practices from the field, we developed a seven step process to move from idea to initiative by learning, listening, building capacity, collaborating with partners, and checking for readiness all along the way.

 - Survey key stakeholders to substantiate need, identify resources, and gain input on potential strategies, objectives, activities, and desired results.
-The organizations that already “have your ear” may not necessarily have the whole story.
-Inclusivity and active listening are the watchwords here.
+The organizations that already have your ear may not necessarily have the whole story.
+Inclusivity and active listening are key here.

 - Convene stakeholders, live or virtually, to create energy and commitment.
-Make this easy to do via direct payments to planning and implementation consultants and venues vs. cumbersome small grants to organizations.
+Make this easy to do via direct payments to planning and implementation consultants and venues versus cumbersome small grants to organizations.

 - Evaluate in various ways, including individual programs and the coalition, and the short- and long-term impact of the work.
 Make it clear that you expect realistic budgeting and implementation of evaluation to be part of any good proposal.

-The Lovell Foundation used this process to identify synergy among several local and national events and trends, including a documentary film it funded on end-of-life decisions that was picked up by national PBS; a local coalition of community-based organizations and advocates providing workshops on end-of-life conversations; a growing population of older Americans, only 25% of whom have advanced care plans in place; and health care systems’ need to provide more patient-centered and value-based care.
+The Lovell Foundation used this process to identify synergy among several local and national events and trends including: a documentary film it funded on end-of-life decisions that was picked up by national PBS; a local coalition of community-based organizations and advocates providing workshops on end-of-life conversations; a growing population of older Americans, only 25% of whom have advanced care plans in place; and needing health care systems to provide more patient-centered and value-based care.

 John Amoroso is executive director of The David and Lura Lovell Foundation, which focuses on mental health, integrative health and wellness, youth access to the arts, and gender parity.
 John has a master of nonprofit management degree from Regis University and sits on the board of directors of the Arizona Grantmakers Forum.